CharlesMangwa/react-native-simple-markdown/README.md

 - being able to be styled on both platforms
 - not breaking/overriding others rules when its own is applied

 When those 3 criteria are fulfilled, we can validate the **Rendering** column.
-Feel free to check any of these and send a PR to validate it!
+Feel free to check any of these and send a PR to validate it [on Snack](https://snack.expo.io/By2dzl04G)!

 | Property | Type | Rendering | Features |
 | ------ | ------ |  ------ |  ------ |